jsmarier-courses/midterm-project-sominan01/mpad2003_midterm_sominan.md

 Use three hashtag symbols (`###`) to create a level 3 heading like this one.
 Please follow this template when it comes to level 1 and level 2 headings.
 However, you can use level 3 headings as you see fit.

-Valid
-There is no missing data.
-The values are within a valid range.
-For Column F, there are 3,020 \N listed which match the numbers of active status of complaints.

-Invalid (not sure)
-Isn’t dispatch includes email, voice in, and counter (?), are they not considered as one dispatch category?

-Missing values
-There are no missing values.

-\N is for private complaints.

-Column H represents latitude and 24,148 are listed as \N.
-Column I represents longitude and 24,149 are listed as \N like column H.

-(used as an example) For instance, *Deeper observation..Correlation between latitude, longitude, and address Most of latitude, longitude, and address are listed when dealing with roads and transportation. (and another factor) Roads and transportation 4,214
-28539 - 4214 = 24325, (similar number as latitude and longitude blank space)
-Others are social community service, recreation and culture, and more.
-There are all public domain complaints

 Support your claims by citing relevant sources.
 Please follow [APA guidelines for in-text citations](https://apastyle.apa.org/style-grammar-guidelines/citations).